 Apple picking is just one of many favorite fall activities around Columbus.
 Everyone’s excited to get out and enjoy the cooler weather and to savor the fruits and vegetables of autumn.
 Plan an apple picking expedition to one of these central Ohio orchards this fall!
-With COVID-19 safety measures in place, u-pick may look different this year than in most years.
-Curbside pickup is available at many orchards.
+With COVID-19 safety measures in place, u-pick may look different this year, so be sure to double check all websites before visiting.

 CherryHawk Farm (Marysville): CherryHawk is a family-owned orchard spanning more than 60 acres.
 They feature 17 varieties, and update their website with what’s available on a regular basis.

 Lawrence Orchards (Marion): This family-run orchard and farm market offers 26 apple varieties throughout the season, with availability updated on Facebook, along with seasonal fruits, jams, jellies and more.
 Be sure to visit the Cider House Pavilion and pick up a gallon (or two!) of fresh and all natural apple cider from Labor Day until Christmas Eve!
 Picking is available from 9 a.m. - 4 p.m. and admission is just $5 for anyone over the age of 2.

 Legend Hills Orchard (Utica): Legend Hills charges by the bag, starting at $12 for a small bag, but recommends getting there early this season as the harvest is smaller due to a late frost.
 Picking must be started by 4:30 p.m.
 Monday - Saturday or 3:30 p.m. on Sundays.
 Check out what's currently available for picking here.